 Good leadership is about getting other people to follow you toward a common goal.
 It’s about bringing out the best in other people, and helping them find a greater meaning in the everyday tasks they are asked to perform.
-Strong leaders adopt an eclectic approach to managing others – rather than simply barking out orders, they are becoming more hands-on, rolling up their sleeves and working just as hard as the next person.
+Strong leaders adopt an eclectic approach to managing others; rather than simply barking out orders, they are becoming more hands-on, and working just as hard as the next person.
 They draw from and use different leadership styles depending on the situation or the people they are leading.
 Under this type of leadership, employees thrive.
 They are motivated to do well, comfortable taking initiative, and take pride in their job as well as the company they work for.

 Tips to improve your leadership skills